skmin-lab/unixmd/docs/source/bo/main.rst

 CASSCF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CASSCF is complete active space self-consistent field method.
-It provides analytical gradients as well as nonadiabatic couplings, thus it can be used for excited state molecular dynamics.

 .. note:: Our interface script is generated with 2015.1 version of Molpro program.
    Here, you should refer to manual of Molpro program if you want to see detailed